yanhui09/MAC2023/about.md

 As most bioinformatic software only have `linux/amd64` distribution, a `Linux/amd64` environment is recommended.

 For cross-platform support including `MacOS`, we recommend using `docker`.
+Unfortunately, `arm64` platforms e.g., `Apple silicon` are not supported yet.